testflows/TestFlows-WebSite/source/handbook/index.md

 ## Manual

-A manual test is just test that has [MANUAL] flag set at the test level.
+A manual test is just a test that has [MANUAL] flag set at the test level.
-Any sub-tests such as steps inherit [MANUAL] flag from the parent test.
+Any sub-tests, such as steps, inherit [MANUAL] flag from the parent test.

 > **{% attention %}** Manual tests are best executed using [manual output](#manual-Output) format.